 Avoids plagiarism

-Plagiarism is using another person’s ideas, processes, results, text, or illustration/clinical photographs, etc. without their acknowledgment.
-There are academic consequences if you use someone else's work, or even small parts of it, without citing the source and giving the author credit for their work.
+Plagiarism is using another person’s ideas, processes, results, text, illustration/clinical photographs, etc., without their acknowledgment.
+There are academic consequences if you use someone else's work, or even small parts, without citing the source and giving the author credit for their work.

 Shows that you have done your research

 Citing your sources shows that you have done your research and are not making things up.
 It helps illustrate that your research is building off the research that has come before it.
-When you cite your sources, it helps build your credibility as a scholar.
+Citing your sources helps build your credibility as a scholar.

 Citing leads back to the original source

 Citations are very helpful in allowing others to find the original source.
-When citations are incomplete or done incorrectly, it can be difficult or impossible to locate the resource.
+When citations are incomplete or done incorrectly, locating the resource can be difficult or impossible.

-EndNote and Zotero are both bibliographic management applications that helps collect and manage citations for your research or coursework.
+EndNote and Zotero are bibliographic management applications that help collect and manage citations for your research or coursework.
 Use either one to automatically format your reference list and share your citations with other users of the same application.
-Both work with Microsoft Word to automatically insert and format your citations and reference list according to the citation style you choose.
+Both work with Microsoft Word to automatically insert and format your citations and reference list according to your chosen citation style.

 Zotero is free to the public.
-Because you can download the extension in Chrome, you can also use it with Google Docs.
+You can download the extension in Chrome, and you can also use it with Google Docs.

 Second Floor of Bldg.
 A,